donalharrison/no1_system/docs/core/Statuses.md

 ## Hidden

 ## Prone
 While Prone, you have Vulnerable 2 to an melee attack made against you and you take Actions at Hazard 2.
 You must use a Shift to stand back up.

+## Provoked
+Something about having to take actions against the source of provocation.

 ## Stunned
 You can only take the Recover Action as long as you have a Stunned rating of 1 or higher.
 When you take the Recover Action, reduce your Stunned rating by Hits and do not regain any Defenses.